scottboehmer/megamek-unit-digest/units/shilone/shilone_sl-18.md

 ### Early Republic

 - Draconis Combine
+- Magistracy of Canopus
 - Mercenary
 - Republic of the Sphere

 ### Late Republic

 - Draconis Combine
+- Magistracy of Canopus
 - Mercenary
 - Republic of the Sphere

 ### Dark Ages

 - Draconis Combine
+- Magistracy of Canopus
 - Mercenary
 - Republic of the Sphere

 ### ilClan

 - Draconis Combine
+- Magistracy of Canopus
 - Mercenary